Brunch it up with this spinach leek flatbread!

 Instructions

-Heat about 1/2 tablespoon olive oil in a skillet over high heat.
+- Heat about 1 tablespoon olive oil in a skillet over medium heat.
 Add the chopped spinach, sprinkle it with 1/2 teaspoon salt and cook, stirring occasionally, until wilted.
-This should take a few minutes tops. - Transfer the spinach to a sieve, placed over a bowl, to drain the excess liquid.
+This should take a few minutes tops.

 - Add another tablespoon of olive oil to the skillet, once it warms up toss in the leeks and sprinkle with about 1 teaspoon of salt.
 Cover with a lid and let cook for a few minutes until they are tender and golden (to golden brown) in color.
 Set aside.

-- Once baked, let it sit for a few minutes, then serve cut in squares.
+- Bake for 10-15 minutes, until the cheese is melted and bubbly.
+Once baked, let it sit for a few minutes, then serve cut in squares.

 Yummy!
 I’ll bet the addition of the tamari adds a wonderful savory note to the flatbread too!